 Minutes, Agendas, Action Grids and Terms of Reference from this academic year.

 - Staff Student Liaison Committees (SSLCs)

-Minutes from SSLC minutes from the 2017/18 academic year.
+Minutes from SSLC minutes for this academic year

 - Student Experience Council (SEC) - Archive

 Minutes, Agendas, Action Grids and Terms of Reference from previous academic years.

 - Staff Student Liasion Committees (SSLCs) - Archive

 Minutes from previous Staff Student Liaison Committee meetings.